• Home

 So after Gabe and I got married, we started experimenting with making reduced sugar jams and jellies using the fruit in my parent’s-in-law’s orchard, and our own garden.

-At that time, honey was my version of reducing sugar, but aside from the fact that sugar is still high glycemic, honey isn’t my favorite flavor.
+At that time, honey was my version of reducing sugar, but aside from the fact that honey is still high glycemic, honey isn’t my favorite flavor in most jams.

 So this year, thanks to our little strawberry garden, we’ve done something even more drastic by making sugar-free strawberry jam.